 Massachusetts Gov. Jonathan Belcher sent for Tarbell and Rice, and they visited him in Boston.

-Silas Rice married an Indian girl named Marie Tsiakohawi; he was called Jacques Tannahorens.
+Silas Rice married an Indian girl named Marie Tsiakohawi; he took the name Jacques Tannahorens.
 They had five children.
 A granddaughter married the grandson of Eunice Williams.

 According to one source, in 1900 Silas had at least 1,350 descendants, a large portion of all the Iroquois in Canada and the United States.